ICRAR/daliuge/docs/development/app_development/eagle_integration.rst

 Manual EAGLE Palette Generation
 -------------------------------
-The *palette* and *logical graph* JSON formats are interchangable.
+The *palette* and *logical graph* JSON formats are almost interchangable.
+The two formats differ only by filename extension and by a single attribute in the JSON contents (modelData.fileType is "graph" versus "palette").
 In fact one can save a graph as a palette.
 Defining a component in EAGLE requires the activation of the *palette mode*.
 More details can be found in the `EAGLE <https://eagle-dlg.readthedocs.io/en/latest/palettes.html>`_ documentation.

-TODO

 Automatic EAGLE Palette Generation
 ----------------------------------